holorhysm/holorhysm.github.io/assets/data/section/teams.md

 > (By starting to use it, you are deemed to have agreed to the below terms and conditions.)
 > - If you use it, include your valid contact information (preferably an email address) in the place where the work you use is published, or in the work itself.
 > - If we think that we do not want to allow your use, we will ask you to stop using it and you need to follow it.
-> -  It is not necessary to credit us, but we would be very grateful if you did.
+> -  It is unnecessary to credit us, but we would be very grateful if you did.
 If you do credit us, please use our handle name "holorhysm developer team".
 ```